The Ultimate Guide to Exploring the Blue Mountains

 The round walk past the falls will take around an hour and is 2km in length, so it is a great moderate walk to undertake for those not keen on a more challenging hike.

-Evans Lookout & Grand Canyon Walk
+Visit Evans Lookout and the Grand Canyon Walk

 Check out the Grose River Valley from on high with the beautiful green view from Evans Lookout and use this spot as a starting point for the Grand Canyon bushwalk or wander around to Govetts Leap.